 Small cells are key to the functionality of 5G networks because they provide the increased data capacity that 5G demands.
 They help providers reduce costs by eliminating expensive rooftop systems and installation costs.
 Users can expect improved performance and battery life of mobile handsets since less power is required to transmit data to something nearby.

-Small cells will also be important to the workability of 5G in the millemeter wave spectrum.
+Small cells will also be important to the workability of 5G in the millimeter wave spectrum.
 At these mmWave frequencies, signals have trouble getting through walls.

 5G Network Cooperation